project-oak/oak/docs/oak_functions_abi.md

   only the last reported value will be used for that request.
 If values are not reported for some buckets during a request it will be treated as if values of 0 were reported for those buckets.

+- `LookupHandle`: The Oak Functions runtime retrieves a single (optional) item for the given key from the lookup data in-memory store of the Oak Functions runtime.
+If no item with the given key is found, it returns `None`.